-Implementing a business intelligence suite in your organization is about more than simply collecting additional data—it’s about converting this data into actionable insights.
-The amount of data an organization can collect today from a variety of sources offers it the ability to see under the hood, understand which processes are working, and help teams prepare for future trends.
+Implementing a Business Intelligence suite in your organization is about more than simply collecting additional data — it’s about converting this data into actionable insights.
+The amount of data an organization can collect today from a variety of sources offers the ability to see under the hood, understand which processes are working, and help teams prepare for future trends.
 However, without properly analyzing and comprehending the data you collect, all you have is figures and numbers with no context.

 More importantly, there isn’t one right way to analyze data.
 Depending on your needs and the type of data you collect, the right data analysis methods will shift.
 This also makes it necessary to understand each type of data, and which methodology can deliver the best results.
 Even so, there are some common techniques that come included in most data analytics software because they’re effective.
 These five data analysis methods can help you create more valuable and actionable insights.

 Quantitative and Qualitative Data — What’s the Difference?